sitano/sitano.github.io/_drafts/deadlock-prevention.md

 is pretty straight forward. $$ {r_1(x), r_2(x)} $$ will
 obtain shared read lock and the corresponding write operation will fail to upgrade it to exclusive lock.

+Note.
+In simple words well-formed locking is a form of a schedule where all read and writes operations perform under corresponding shared or exclusive locks, locks and unlocks are semantically correct (lock < op < unlock), there is no transitive redundency of locks (no lock < op(x) < lock < x < ... or unlock < unlock).

+Note.
+Main 2PL property is that transaction acquires all lock before releasing them (no lock(x) < unlock(x) < lock(y)).

 Deadlock is easy to see here highlighted with the red arrows: